smart-on-fhir/cumulus-library-pcx/limitations.md

 3. **Observational treatment-effect analysis:** explicit baseline treatment strategies, confounding assessment, timing controls and sensitivity analyses.

+The repository status was refreshed on 2026-09-10.
 The original scientific comparison was recorded on 2026-09-08 and has been supplemented with the current repository findings above.
 These limitations remain open until their definitions, required data and validation evidence are documented.